 Who are the Ideal Candidates for Facelift Surgery?

-Successful healing with optimal results depends on having skin that is able to conform to its new, improved contours.
-So it’s best if the skin still retains some of its natural suppleness and elasticity.
+- Skin elasticity: Successful healing with optimal results depends on having skin that is able to conform to its new, improved contours.
+It’s best if the skin still retains some of its natural suppleness and elasticity.

 About Your Facelift Procedure: